-- 2.47 The present situation is marked by a significant shift in the relative strength of the two major parties of the ruling classes.
+- 2.47 In the present situation there is a significant shift in the relative strength of the two major parties of the ruling classes.
 The BJP has gained strength at the expense of the Congress.
-It was able to win 282 seats by getting only 31 per cent of the polled vote in the Lok Sabha elections.
+It was able to win 282 seats by getting only 31 per cent of the vote in the Lok Sabha elections.
 However, it was able to win new support from amongst the middle classes, youth and from among other backward classes in the rural areas.
-That the BJP has been able to advance into new areas was seen in the way it has won the assembly elections in Haryana, Maharashtra, Jharkhand and Jammu & Kashmir though it suffered a defeat in Delhi.
+That the BJP has been able to advance into new areas was seen in the way it has won the assembly elections in Haryana, Maharashtra and Jharkhand.
 The BJP was in disarray from the two successive defeats in the parliament elections.
 It was finally the RSS intervention which made the party select a new leadership.
 A notable result of this has been the strengthening of the grip and control of the RSS over the party. - 2.48 The Congress party's long term decline which was masked by the UPA victories in the 2004 and 2009 elections, has come back to the fore.
 The disastrous record of the UPA-II government resulted in the mass discontent and erosion of the popular base of the Congress.
 The Congress party's adoption of neo-liberal policies and the resultant corruption is primarily responsible for this.
-That the party is unable to recover yet is seen from the defeats it has suffered in the state elections in Maharashtra, Haryana, Jharkhand, Jammu & Kashmir and Delhi.
+That the party is unable to recover yet is seen from the defeats it has suffered in the state elections in Maharashtra, Haryana, Jharkhand and Jammu & Kashmir.
 It is facing a crisis in choosing a new leadership.